What is iBeacon? Everything you need to know

 • Product or service information

-This wireless communication technology is used in many fields such as retail, banking, airports, entertainment or industry.
-We propose to focus on 3 of these sectors: retail, entertainment and airports.
+This wireless communication technology is used in a wide range of sectors, including retail, banking, airports, entertainment and industry.
+We take a look at 3 of these sectors: retail, entertainment and airports.

 Retail:

-In retail, iBeacon is often used in shopping malls and department stores.
-For stores, iBeacon is an effective way to send a notification to customers entering the store via the brand’s mobile application previously installed on their phone.
-Thanks to accurate geolocation, customers can receive offers related to their location such as fashion tips, promotional pushes or product recommendations.
-For store employees, the iBeacon is useful to notify the arrival of a customer in the store with the application.
+In retail, iBeacon is often used in shopping centres and supermarkets.
+For shops, iBeacon is an effective way of sending a notification to customers entering the shop via the brand’s mobile application previously installed on their phone.
+Thanks to precise geolocation, customers can receive offers relating to their location, such as fashion advice, a promotional push or product recommendations.
+For shop staff, iBeacon is useful for notifying customers when they arrive at a shop that has the application installed.

 Entertainment:

 In the field of entertainment, iBeacon can be used in museums to enhance the visitor experience.
-Indeed, museums with a mobile application can give information about the works of art according to the location of the visitor.
-This also allows the visitor to locate himself in the museum and to be informed of the different services nearby (restaurants, toilets, points of interest, etc.).
+Museums with a mobile application can provide information about works of art based on the visitor’s location.
+This also enables visitors to find their way around the museum and be informed of the various services available nearby (restaurants, toilets, points of interest, etc.).

 Airports:

-It is often difficult for travelers to find their way around airports, which causes a lot of stress.
-The iBeacon is a very useful technology to allow users to locate themselves in the airport, to find the hall corresponding to their flight, to access the various services nearby.
+It is often difficult for travellers to find their way around airports, which causes a lot of stress.
+The iBeacon is a very useful technology that allows users to locate themselves in the airport, find the concourse corresponding to their flight and access the various services nearby.

-For companies, whatever their field of activity, iBeacon is a very good tool to considerably improve the customer experience by offering a personalized communication.
-Indeed, this technology allows companies to collect a lot of behavioral data about their customers allowing to create a link between physical stores and digital tools.
+For businesses in all sectors, iBeacon is an excellent tool for considerably improving the customer experience by offering personalised communication.
+This technology enables companies to collect a wealth of behavioural data about their customers, creating a link between physical shops and digital tools.

-Want to learn more about this technology so you can integrate it into your tools?
+Would you like to find out more about this technology so that you can integrate it into your tools?

-As ELA Innovation’s beacons are compatible with iBeacon technology, we invite you to contact our experts to discuss your IoT project.
+As ELA Innovation beacons are compatible with iBeacon technology, we invite you to contact our experts to discuss your IoT project.

 Paul Ivaldi

-Paul Ivaldi has been in charge of ELA Innovation’s R&D department since January 2020.
+Paul Ivaldi has been head of R&D at ELA Innovation since January 2020.
 He is an engineer from INP Grenoble (Phelma) and holds a PhD in electronics from CEA-LETI Grenoble.
 Paul Ivaldi joined ELA Innovation after several experiences in the field of innovation (SATT AxLR) and IOT (Yzatec).
-He will be the technical referent for the organization and architecture choices.
+He will be the technical contact for organisational and architectural choices.

 Latest posts